MSLNZ/msl-loadlib/docs/direct.rst

    >>> labview
    <LoadLibrary id=0x2060085bd68 libtype=CDLL path=D:\msl\examples\loadlib\labview_lib64.dll>

-Create some data to calculate the mean, variance and standard deviation
+Create some data to calculate the mean, variance and standard deviation of

 .. code:: python

    >>> data = [1, 2, 3, 4, 5, 6, 7, 8, 9]

-convert it to :mod:`ctypes`
+Convert `data` to a :mod:`ctypes` array and allocate memory for the returned values

 .. code:: python